Yuri-Rassokhin/flex-cartesian/README.md

 # ITERATION OVER CARTESIAN SPACE

+# 3. Iterator is dimensionality-agnostic, that is, has a vector syntax that hides dimensions under the hood.
+This keeps foundational code intact, and isolates modifications in the iterator body 'do_something'.
+# 4. For efficiency on VERY largse Cartesian spaces, there are A). lazy evaluation of each combination, and B). progress bar to track time-consuming calculations.

 puts "\nIterate over all Cartesian combinations and execute action (dimensionality-agnostic style)" s.cartesian { |v| do_something(v) }